practicalli/clojure-web-services/projects/leiningen/todo-app/reloading-the-application/test-your-code-reloads.md

 # Test the wrap-reload middleware

 Make a change to the `welcome` function code and check that it automatically reloads.

-> ####Note::Change the default response text in the `welcome` function
+Change the default response text in the `welcome` function

-> Open the webapp in the browser http://localhost:8000.
+Open the webapp in the browser http://localhost:8000.

->
-> Make a change to the code in the `welcome` function, alterning the text of the `:body` in the default request.
+Make a change to the code in the `welcome` function, alterning the text of the `:body` in the default request.
->

 ```clojure
 (defn welcome
   "A ring handler to process all requests for the web server.